unboundsecurity/unbound-integration/public-key/README.md

 1. Download Unbound's public key from this repo.
 The file is called ub.pgp.
 1. To verify the RPM distro:

      a.
 Import the Unbound public key.

      `rpm --import ub.pgp`

     a.
 Verify the RPM using the command:

      `rpm -K <Unbound package>.rpm`
 1. To verify the DEB distro in Ubuntu:

     a.
-Make a keyring folder and import  public key into it:
+Make a keyring folder and import the Unbound public key into it:

 	```
 	mkdir /usr/share/debsig/keyrings/8C96D305FA28E1EF
 	touch /usr/share/debsig/keyrings/8C96D305FA28E1EF/debsig.gpg
 	gpg --no-default-keyring --keyring /usr/share/debsig/keyrings/8C96D305FA28E1EF/debsig.gpg --import ub.pgp
 	```
 	a.
 Make a folder for the file verification policy:

 	`mkdir /etc/debsig/policies/8C96D305FA28E1EF`

 	a.
 In the folder, create the policy file.

 	- The policy file for Ubuntu 16.04: